Forex trading with leverage and margin explained: how to manage risks - TopForex.Trade

 Plus500 CFDs trading with leverage

 Plus500 customers can access a web terminal for PCs and laptops, as well as an Android and iOS mobile app.
-Also, the broker offers demo accounts, which allow traders to practice, test their trading skills, and gain valuable knowledge in real-world market dynamics while remaining fully risk-free.
+Also, the broker offers demo accounts, which allow traders to practice, test their trading skills, and gain valuable knowledge of real-world market dynamics while remaining fully risk-free.

 Plus500